After We Collided: Plot

-One month after his breakup with Tessa Young, Hardin Scott meets an unknown homeless man, whom he rebuffs after the man tries to ask him a question.
+While reflecting upon his breakup with Tessa Young, Hardin Scott meets a homeless man, whom he rebuffs after the man tries to ask him a question.
 On her first day as an intern at Vance Publishing, Tessa shares an awkward encounter with coworker Trevor Matthews.
 Impressed with her work, Vance's owner Christian Vance takes Tessa, Trevor, and his secretary and girlfriend Kimberly to a Seattle-area work event.

 At a nightclub, Tessa and Trevor network with and impress a businessman considering an investment in Vance.
 Tessa drunk-dials Hardin, compelling him to track her down.
 He arrives at her hotel room to find a half-dressed Trevor (whose clothes were drying after Tessa accidentally spilt wine on them).
-Hardin kicks Trevor out of the room, and Tessa fights with Hardin before the two have sex.
+Hardin kicks Trevor out of the room, and she fights with him before they have sex.

-The next morning, Hardin and Tessa fight again before Tessa and Trevor leave with Vance, who informs his interns that he has secured financing from the businessman.
-Tessa and Hardin each come to regret their decision to end their relationship.
-When Tessa returns to the apartment she shared with Hardin to retrieve some belongings, Hardin steps into the apartment with his mother Trish, who assumes the two are still dating.
-Tessa plays along and finds that she enjoys spending time with Hardin and Trish, who reveals to Tessa the source of Hardin's personality issues: he is traumatized after watching Trish get violently raped by men to whom his father Ken owed money.
-On the following day, her birthday, Tessa visits her mother Carol's house and encounters her ex-boyfriend Noah.
-The two accidentally reveal that Tessa's long-lost father had visited the home in an attempt to see her.
-Feeling betrayed, Tessa returns to Hardin's apartment and resumes a relationship with him.
+The next morning, Hardin and Tessa fight again before she and Trevor leave with Vance, who informs his interns that he has secured financing from the businessman.
+Tessa and Hardin each come to regret ending their relationship.

+When Tessa returns to the apartment she shared with Hardin to retrieve some belongings, he steps in with his mother Trish, who believes they are still dating.
+Tessa plays along and finds that she enjoys spending time with both of them.
+Trish reveals to Tessa the source of Hardin's personality issues: he is traumatized after watching her get violently raped by men to whom his father Ken owed money when he was a boy.

+On the following day, her birthday, Tessa visits her mother Carol's and encounters her ex-boyfriend Noah.
+The two accidentally reveal that Tessa's long-lost father had come looking for her, but her mother had turned him away.
+Feeling betrayed, Tessa returns to Hardin's apartment and resumes their relationship.